asankah/ephemeral-fingerprinting/README.md

     browsing contexts.

 *   In practice top-level browsing contexts contain a fair amount of third party scripts which may access the same APIs.
-Furthermore there will likely be financial incentives to open the APIs to third parties.
+Furthermore there are financial incentives for first-parties to delegate API access to third-parties.

 ### Limit API Access To Visible Browsing Contexts